saatvikj/ConferenceApp/README.md

 - [Networking opportunities](#networking-opportunities)

 #### Day wise event schedule
+This features lets you view the entire schedule along with breaks.
+Need to know about what is being presented where?
+Its on the schedule page.
+Want to know more about a particular event?
+Click on it in the schedule page and see all details like abstracts, speakers and more.
+Create your own agenda by simple click of a button and view it separately for segregration.
+All events in personal agenda get their own reminder system linked to your Google Calendar.
+The event schedule can be edited by the organizers through the webapp and users recieve push notifications to notify them accordingly.

 #### Event information and socials
+This feature provides detailed information about the conference and its edition.
+It also provides one touch access to the website and various social media handles of the conference like Facebook, twitter, etc. which can be used by the users to know more.

 #### Food breaks
+No conference is complete without snack and lunch break.
+This features lets the attendees know information like time, venue, description, etc. regarding the food breaks that are scheduled to happen throughout the conference.

 #### Location details
+Through this feature, attendees can get to know the exact venue and dates of the conference and also navigate their journey to the location with the help of Google Maps.

 #### Attendee details
+To connect with the fellow attendees, this features provides a comprehensive list of all the attendees to the users.
+It displays the name, and affiliation of the attendee.
+The participants can connect with another by sending an email through just a click.

 #### Social media feed
+Once a user is logged in, they can post content in an in-app social media feed.
+Content supports clickable links and hashtags and tapping on a particular hashtag brings up all posts with that hashtag.
+Hashtags help with better specific outreach and posts facilitate attendee interaction.

 #### Attendee profiles
+Each attendee recieves a mail on their email ID with a one-time joining code that lets them create a profile on the application.
+Profile includes information like interests, contact details and images.
+These profiles help identify attendees better.

 #### Networking opportunites
+With user profiles, you can view extra information about all users once you are registered.
+Social media handles, email, collaboration opportunities, all within one place.
+It helps in hassle-free networking.

 # Demo of Webapp